Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Discussion

 \subsection{User experience}

 Our findings regarding accuracy and response speed are consistent with user experience ratings obtained via the UEQ-S questionnaire.

-The UEQ-S results indicate that the mirror-eye condition was attributed higher pragmatic and hedonic qualities than the other conditions, supplying the means for the step from a neutral to a positive user experience.
-Overall, the statistical analysis revealed that the user experience with the mirror-eye condition was significantly better than with the eye-only or mirror-only conditions.
-Participants hence appear to have largely appreciated the performance improvements accompanied by the mirror augmentation.
+The UEQ-S results indicate that the \mirroreyes~condition was attributed significantly higher hedonic qualities than the other conditions, supplying the means for the step from a neutral to a positive user experience.
+Overall, the statistical analysis revealed that the user experience with the \mirroreyes~condition was significantly better than with the \eyesonly~or \mirrorsonly~conditions.
+The participants hence appear to have largely appreciated the support given by the \mirroreyes~condition.

-Notably, one participant differed in this regard by rating both mirror conditions lower than the pure eye model.
+Notably, a single participant differed in this regard by rating both mirror conditions lower than the pure eye model.
 This participant explained afterwards, that seeing oneself in the eyes evoked a strong sense of being observed that made them feel uncomfortable.
 Although this response came from a 1/30 minority of the participants, the potential for such responses may require additional consideration in future interaction designs involving similar features.
+Furthermore, the male-skewed participant sample may have constrained the range of experiences and behaviors represented in our findings.